writetome51/big-dataset-paginator/README.md

 # BigDatasetPaginator

- A TypeScript/JavaScript class for pagination in a real-world web application.
-It
+ A TypeScript/JavaScript class intended for pagination where all the data to
- automatically batchinates the full dataset in case it's huge.
+ be paginated can't be loaded in memory at once.
+Instead of only requesting
- In the constructor you pass in a `dataSource` that returns data in batches that
+ one page of data at-a-time from the source, the paginator has the option of
- contain multiple pages worth.
-(A batch is either the total amount of data you
+ requesting multiple pages of data to make requests more efficient.
+You
- want the app to have loaded in memory at once, or the total amount of data the
+ configure this with the functions `setItemsPerPage()` and `setItemsPerLoad()`.
- data source is willing to give you at once —— whichever is less.
-Tell
+ (A load is either the total number of items you want the app to have in
- AppPaginator the batch size by setting the property `itemsPerBatch`.)
-When the
+ memory at once, or the total number of items your data source is willing to
- method `set_currentPageNumber(num)` is called, this class requests from
+ give you at once —— whichever is less.)
- `dataSource` the batch that page is in.
-Then the items of the requested page
+ In the constructor you pass in a `dataSource` that returns data one load
- will be in the property `currentPage`.
+ at-a-time.
+It must also contain a `dataTotal`.

 ## Basic Usage